Dogs And People Share A Bond

 There appears to be a kinship relationship which develops between dogs and people.
 Dogs have been around for many years and fellow humans have bred dogs for different functions to meet our needs.

-When selecting a dog, it is wise to know the behavior patterns to be sure that the animal will meet our needs.
+When selecting a dog, it is wise to know the breed and its behavior patterns to be sure that the animal will meet our needs.
 A sheepherder would not want a house dog because this animal is not designed to herd sheep.
-Likewise, a person who wants a house dog for companionship would not select a sheep dog as this dog would require acreage to meet its need to chase and run.
+Likewise, a person who wants a house dog for companionship would not select a sheep dog as this dog would require many acres to meet its need to chase and run.

 Man has bred different types of dogs to meet our standards for behavior, intelligence, coat color choices, and size.

 Mental Behavior of Canines

 The intelligence of a dog is their ability to learn and reason.
 It is important to have training knowledge for the selected breed.
 Training is much easier by understanding the breed's mental abilities for its function.
 There are knowledge outlets for learning how to train, or a trainer may be hired, or there are training schools to attend.